Aniruddha017/agriconnect/README.md

 ---

 ## Contact / Notes
-- Contact me at my email if you face any issuesm or you can fix some bugs here(cause there are some:)
+- Contact me at my email if you face any issues or if you can fix some bugs here(cause there are some:)
 ---